The Many Ways We Can Help

 The tutors are familiar with the range of professional services available at the University and will refer the student to the appropriate office for assistance.

 Students can request a consultation with the Director of the program to discuss any issues related to the learning process or any concerns they have regarding peer tutoring.
-Students interested in setting up a consultation can either fill out an inquiry via myNortheastern on the Self-Service page under TUTORING or can contact the Director via email at firstname.lastname@example.org.
+Students interested in setting up a consultation can either fill out an inquiry via the Student Hub found under “Resources” in “Miscellaneous,” by clicking TUTORING or can contact the Director via email at firstname.lastname@example.org.